Keeping it in the community: Cafe Môr owners open Old Point House pub

 “It's for the community,” says Johnathan.
 “From a business sense it is a crazy idea trying to do this because of the money we have had to invest to make the pub ready.”

-Cafe Môr has been given a ten-year lease on the premise, installing a bar, a restaurant and a new kitchen.
+Cafe Môr has been given a ten-year lease on the premises, installing a bar, a restaurant and a new kitchen.

 What we have here with Jonathan and Joanna is aspiration, ideas and initiative, and not to be afraid to try something different.